BioBoost/Particula-Firmware/TTN_README.md

 After you've added the 'particula' application and the device to your account, and configured the firmware with the keys for the device.
 It's time to compile the firmware, flash it and check if TTN is receiving the packets.
 To do this, go to the 'data' tab.
 On the 'devices' tab you can also see colored circles next to all devices.
 Green means the device has connected with TTN at least once, orange means TTN never had communications with that device.

 By clicking one of the received payloads you can get an overview of the data (and metadata) available.

+## TTN Payload decoder (When setting up a new TTN application)

+You only need to do this if you are setting up a new TTN application:

+- Go to the 'Payload Formats' tab when you are in the newly created application
+- Copy-paste the code from the 'TTN-Payload-Decoder.js' file here (file is included in this repo)
+- And don't forget to click the 'save' button at the bottom of that page